awesomedev08/Ecommerce-React/README.md

 - Menu Second is for large devices from max-width: 992px
 - The data comes from the api [name , href]

+## 13/6/2023 Many endpoints are created in the API:

+- Brand
+- category
+- Prodect
+- Rating & Review

 # /_ responsive _/

 - max-width: 992px